aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Legal system:

-based on English common law, Islamic Shariah law (only in some northern states), and traditional law
+based on English common law, Islamic law (in 12 northern states), and traditional law; accepts compulsory ICJ jurisdiction, with reservations

 Suffrage: